sindresorhus/p-retry/readme.md

 If the `onFailedAttempt` function throws, all retries will be aborted and the original promise will reject with the thrown error.

-##### shouldRetry(error)
+##### shouldRetry(context)

 Type: `Function`

-Decide if a retry should occur based on the error.
+Decide if a retry should occur based on the context.
 Returning true triggers a retry, false aborts with the error.

 It is not called for `TypeError` (except network errors) and `AbortError`.